Laser Periodontal Therapy Questions and Answers

 What's the best way to treat periodontal disease?

 Every person is different, which is why getting the opinion of a periodontist is so important.
-As a board certified periodontist, Dr. Scharf can talk with you about all of the pros and cons associated with your treatment options.
+As a board certified periodontist, Dr. David R. Scharf can talk with you about all of the pros and cons associated with your treatment options.
 The vast majority of people with advanced gum disease are candidates for Laser Periodontal Therapy™.
 This method provides a non-invasive, non-painful way to treat gum disease.

 What's different about Laser Periodontal Therapy™?